Engielolz/nfs_functions/readme.md

 The Instant Health effect was changed to restore 6HP instead of 4HP in Combat Snapshot 8c.
 As a result, Regeneration must be used more often, causing health gain to be slower.

 ## How to add a new food

+> Notice: This section is outdated due to the new build system

 NFS supports adding in custom foods, here's how to do that.